New Mexico Marijuana Trafficking Laws

 No. It is illegal to mail marijuana through the United States Postal Service.
 The United States Code Section 844, Title 21, criminalizes marijuana possession and distribution on a federal level.
 Therefore the transportation of marijuana via mail is illegal.
 Also, New Mexico residents should not use private courier services as these postal firms are also bound by federal law.

 Nevertheless, in 2021 New Mexico legalized the sale of recreational marijuana with the passage of the Cannabis Regulation Control Act.
-Per the act, it is legal for individuals 21 years and older to transport up to 2 ounces of cannabis for personal use.
-The act also permits registered and licensed marijuana establishments to transport marijuana in New Mexico.
+Per the Act, it is legal for individuals 21 years and older to transport up to 2 ounces of cannabis for personal use.
+The Act also permits registered and licensed marijuana establishments to transport marijuana in New Mexico.

 What Are the Penalties for Transporting Edibles Across State Lines in New Mexico?